andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_09_ROIAnalysis.rst

   fslmaths $FSLDIR/data/standard/MNI152_T1_2mm.nii.gz -mul 0 -add 1 -roi 45 1 73 1 58 1 0 1 Jahn_ROI_dmPFC_0_20_44.nii.gz -odt float

 This is a long, dense command, but for now just note where we have inserted the numbers 45, 73, and 58.
 When you create another spherical ROI based on different coordinates, these are the only numbers you will change.
 (When you create a new ROI you should change the label of the output file as well.)
-This will mark the center of those coordinates with a single voxel.
+The output of this command is a single voxel marking the center of the coordinates specified above.

 3. Next, type: